Indefinite causal key distribution

 To our knowledge, this public comparison is a feature of all QKD protocols so far proposed.
 In this article, we consider how one might adapt the simplest QKD scheme: the BB84 protocol, to an indefinite causal regime.
 In doing so, we find that we can determine whether eavesdroppers are there or not {\it without} having to publicly compare a subset of the distributed key.
 Indeed, we show that this is true for {\it any} individual attack performed by eavesdroppers, at least those who cannot infiltrate the causal structure of the protocol.
-We also provide some understanding of the security of our protocol by proving that it is secure against a class of individual attacks.
+We also provide some understanding of the security of our protocol by proving that it is secure against a class of individual attacks, until a detection probability of approximately $9.6\%$ is induced.
+If one assumes these are the only attacks available to eavesdroppers, this allows for a secure key to be obtained for error rates of up to $19.2\%$.
 It is natural to ask whether this ``private" detection is a consequence of ICO or if it is allowed by other features of quantum mechanics.
 As evidenced by the debate about the role of ICO in the activation of channel capacities \cite{Channel_ICO,abbott,Guerin_NoiseReduction_DCO, Hler_ICO_Channel_resource}, this is an important question to ask in understanding whether indefinite causality is responsible for any given phenomenon.
 Indeed, we find a protocol that occurs in a well defined order which allows for this same feature of private detection.
 To do this, however, an extra instance of Alice's operation seems to be required, a property consistent with other discussions of indefinite versus definite causal orderings \cite{Quantum_Switch_original}.
 Further, motivated by a contrast in possible eavesdropping strategies, we note that there are hints of some more intriguing differences between quantum encryption in an definite causal world, and an indefinite one.
 Due to the practical concerns we discuss, we ultimately conclude that ICO may not offer an advantage to QKD in the way considered here.
 However, we note that this is just an initial step in considering this combination of topics, arguing that there are many interesting future lines of research, both from a foundational and practical standpoint.